akauppi/mp/npm/+wrangler/README.md

 This is normally the easy way, but doing it from within a VM requires a bit of assistance.
 It also grants a huge number of access rights to your VM - it's kind of a "whole sale" option.
 In addition, it does not cover services in Cloudflare beta.

-You may try both and decide for yourself.
+Try both and decide for yourself.

 <details><summary>Reveal detailed steps</summary>
 >